What's in a name?

 Talnua.
 Our name is born of the Irish-Gaelic words ‘Talamh’, meaning ‘Land’, and ‘Nua’, meaning ‘New’.
 In a word, it’s our story, and tells of our passion for bringing an old-world style of distilling to the new land that is America.
 Our sigil shows our native Big Horn Ram on the Flatirons of Colorado’s Front Range.
 It is looking back on a triskele moon, which represents the Irish-Gaelic old world, home to the distilling traditions we honor.

 Faugh a Ballagh.
 Our motto means ‘Clear the Way’ for the new American Single Pot Still and explore a whole new world of character and flavor.

 Where it all began

-The love affair was instant, and the couples’ passion was forever engrained in the story of single pot still whiskey.
+The love affair was instant, and the couples’ passion was forever ingrained in the story of Single Pot Still Whiskey.

 With family history rooted in Irish ancestry, the couple returned to Ireland every year and knew that single pot still whiskey would forever be a part of their story.
-Knowing that single pot still whiskey was not yet available in the US they set out create the first single pot still distillery outside or Ireland.
+Knowing that Single Pot Still Whiskey was not yet available in the US they set out to create the first Single Pot Still distillery outside of Ireland.
 They wanted to bring this style of whiskey to America and imbue it with the nation's terroir while honoring Gaelic distilling traditions, the immigrant soul, and the pioneering spirit of the American people.